(Published January 2022, replacing March 2016)

 Levels of Permit

-Additionally, each of these permits can be further restricted (such as through specific mines etc) to end up with an individual permit to the level of the competence and requirements of any person.
+Bell Boating permits can be issued for any class of flat water.
+Each class of permit can be further restricted (such as through venue etc.) to end up with an individual permit to the level of the competence and requirements of an applicant.

 Types of Permit

-There are two types of permit available for mine exploration.
+There are two types of permit available for Bell Boating.
 These are:

-- Leadership – Allows the permit holder to lead mine exploration for a single group.
+Leadership – Allows the permit holder to lead Bell Boating for a single boat.